sriramr244/Personalized-offers-/Readme.md

 4. Use a laptop with an webcam in it
 5. I have used a a system with ubuntu OS
 6.download the model from the link http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2 for the detection

+Acknowledgement:
+The database for the project was built in mysqlfreedatabase.com The message service was accomplished with the help of fast2sms.com.
+It would not have been an easy turner if they had not provided free service.